 In the case of rural or international students who do not have access to one of the major Canadian grocery chains available, we will make other arrangements.

-Students who are unsuccessful will be notified and redirected to other sources of support.
-They will also have the opportunity to apply again in the following month if they still face food insecurity.
+Students who are unsuccessful are encouraged to apply again in the following month if they still face food insecurity.

 Students are eligible to be awarded this voucher once per calendar year.